RocketChat/docs-old/guides/user-guides/messaging.md

 ## Links

-URL's to other sites automatically generate a preview of that site's content.
+URLs to other sites automatically generate a preview of that site's content.
 Copy and paste the link into the message box to create the preview.

 ## Location